MostafaHeshamETCH/Multi-User-Distributed-Text-Editor/README.md

 • The system must support multiple, autonomous agents (either human or automated) contending for shared resources and performing real-time updates to some form of shared state.
 • The state of the system should be distributed across multiple client or server nodes.
 • The system should be robust
 • The system should be able to continue operation even if one of the participant nodes crashes.
 • It should be possible to recover the state of a node following a crash, so that it can resume operation.
 • You may use any of the packages in the Python (or comparable packages in whatever language you choose.)
 • You are allowed to use external packages to support the application or user interface.

-A few resources to get you started if this is your first Flutter project:

 ## Will probably use